UDST/urbansim/README.md

 Documentation is on the github wiki: https://github.com/synthicity/urbansim/wiki

+**Installation instructions** for UrbanSim users are available on [this page](https://github.com/synthicity/urbansim/wiki/Installation-Instructions).

 UrbanSim
 -------
 UrbanSim [1] is a model system for analyzing urban development.
 It is an open source platform that has been continuously refined and distributed for planning applications around the world for over 15 years.
 Part of the evolution of the platform is the necessary process of re-engineering the code to take advantage of new developments in computational libraries and infrastructure.
 We implemented UrbanSim initially in Java in the late 1990's, and by 2005 determined that it was time to re-implement it in Python, and created the Open Platform for Urban Simulation (OPUS) software implementation at that time.
 Now, almost a decade later, it is time again to revisit the implementation to take advantage of an amazing amount of innovation in the scientific computing community.
 The new implementation is hosted on this GitHub site, and maintained by Synthicity and hopefully a growing community of contributors.